Testing for HIV

 Community empowerment through education

 Education on health issues is the key to improving the overall health of our community and this goes for HIV too.
-The key to reducing HIV and STI rates among our people is to improve understanding of sexual health and STI risks, especially among young people.
-We also need to encourage more open discussion of HIV – how it’s transmitted and how it can be prevented.
+We need to encourage more open discussion of HIV – how it’s transmitted and how it can be prevented.

 There have been significant scientific advances in recent years but HIV rates are rising in our community.
 We need to make sure our community is empowered to get these rates down – this means getting educated on new prevention tools.